 - CTRL+E: You can center the text using these keys.

 - CTRL+F: These keys are used to open the search window.
-If we want to search any sentence or a word from a page, then these buttons are your best companions!
+If we want to search for any sentence or word from a page, these buttons are our best companions!

 - CTRL+G: In order to open a Finder window in a web browser and word processors, press these two keys.